 The Company entered into an option agreement for the Alamos project in the Alamos Mining District in in the southern part of Sonora state.
-At Alamos, low-sulfidation epithermal silver mineralization occurs in a vein system measuring approximately 10 km in strike length and 2.5 km in width.
+At Alamos, low-sulfidation epithermal silver mineralization occurs in a vein system measuring approximately 10 km in strike length and 6.0 km in width.
 The vein system consists of multiple veins and vein breccias hosted by Cretaceous and Tertiary volcanic, intrusive, and sedimentary rocks.
 The vein system was exploited from about 1680 to the early 1900s and is estimated to have produced up to 200 million ounces of silver from three of the veins.
 Silver mineralization is accompanied by significant values of gold and base metals.

-In addition to the historically productive La Quintera and Promontorio mines, 20 other veins have been traced that have seen minor historical work.
-Geological mapping has shown there to be piano-key style faulting (horsts and grabens), with a large down-thrown block in the central part of the district.
-The down-thrown block may contain blind veins with little surface expression.
-The Company intends to focus on the potential for these blind veins, as well as down-dip extension of known vein systems.
+In addition to the historically productive La Quintera and Promontorio mines, more than 25 other veins have been traced that have seen minor historical work.
+The Company intends to focus on the potential for down-dip extensions of known vein systems as well as the discovery of blind veins.